19 Exciting Things to do in Valencia, Spain – An Insider’s Guide

 Top Tip: Try and book a morning class, which includes a visit to the Mercado Central where you will buy the fresh ingredients for your own paella.
 Well worth getting up in the morning for!

-Relax in Valencia’s fantastic beaches
+Relax in any of the city’s fantastic beaches

 Valencia just seems to have it all.
 Culture, food, nightlife… even excellent beaches!
 You can choose from a number of them too.
 Malvarrosa Beach is the most famous of all and the closest to the city.
 It can easily be reached by public transport.
 It is really popular with both locals and visitors and it has lots of restaurants and cafes nearby.